• Skip to primary navigation

 I use two dried bay leaves and 1 to 2 teaspoons of dried thyme.

-When you make this split pea soup with a ham bone, you don't need a lot of seasoning.
+You don’t need a lot of seasoning when you make this split pea soup with a ham bone.

 Adjust the salt and pepper to taste.
 How much salt you add will vary depending on the salt contribution from your bacon or ham and what kind of liquid you are using.